salehi186/salehi186/README.md

 - 👋 Hi, I’m Ali,  @salehi186
-- 👀 I’m interested in frontend technologies (HTML, CSS JavaScript)
+- 👀 I’m interested in frontend technologies
 - 🌱 I’m currently learning how to write a vscode extention
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me salehi186@gmail.com